-Follow these Top 5 Tips fore learning to wakesurf foil from an industry insider who already made the mistakes for you.
+Follow these Top 5 Tips on learning to wakesurf foil from an industry insider whose already made the mistakes for you.

 Here are his top five tips for learning to wakesurf foil: